zinic/crawl/core.md

 A character that has a health point value of less than one fourth their health point total is considered staggered.
 A staggered character that receives further damage is subject to a percent check (2d10 or d100).

-If the target character rolls less than 50, they must lose an action point or forfeit their turn.
+If the target character rolls less than 50, they must lose an energy point or forfeit their turn.
 This condition’s may be mitigated by equipment, items and abilities.